Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• During the last 3 years, the total return, or increase in value is 380.9%, which is greater, thus better than the value of 27.2% from the benchmark.
+• During the last 3 years, the total return, or performance is 345%, which is larger, thus better than the value of 32.9% from the benchmark.

 CAGR: